Bela Lugosi: Ed Wood and final projects

+Ed Wood and teen-aged Lugosi fan Richard Sheffield petitioned Universal Studios in 1953 to make a Color/ 3-D remake of the 1931 classic Dracula, starring Lugosi in the lead.
+Although they gathered hundreds of signatures, nothing came of their efforts.

+Lugosi was initially considered for the role of the mad doctor in the 1954 horror-comedy The Bowery Boys Meet the Monsters, but he was replaced in the cast by John Dehner at the last minute.

+In March 1954, Wood tried to interest a number of comic book publishers in a monthly Bela Lugosi title, to no avail.
+Among the companies he contacted were DC Comics, Dell, Fiction House, Ziff-Davis, Quality and Toby Press.

 Following his treatment, Lugosi made one final film, in late 1955, The Black Sleep, for Bel-Air Pictures, which was released in the summer of 1956 through United Artists with a promotional campaign that included several personal appearances by Lugosi and his co-stars, as well as Maila Nurmi (TV's horror host "Vampira").
 To Lugosi's disappointment, his role in this film was that of a mute butler with no dialogue.
 Lugosi was intoxicated and very ill during the film's promotional campaign and had to return to L.A. earlier than planned.
 He was never able to see the finished film.
 Tor Johnson said in interviews that Lugosi kept screaming that he wanted to die the night they shared a hotel room together.

-In 1959, a British film called Lock Up Your Daughters, composed of clips from Lugosi's Monogram pictures from the 1940s, was theatrically released in the U.K. The film is considered lost, but a March 16, 1959 critical review in the Kinematograph Weekly mentioned that the movie contained new Lugosi footage, which intrigued historians, since Lugosi died in 1956.
+In 1959, a British film called Lock Up Your Daughters, composed of clips from Lugosi's Monogram pictures from the 1940s, was theatrically released in the U.K. The film is considered lost, but a March 16, 1959, critical review in the Kinematograph Weekly mentioned that the movie contained new Lugosi footage, which intrigued historians, since Lugosi died in 1956.
 In 1950, Lugosi appeared on a one-hour TV program called Murder and Bela Lugosi (broadcast by WPIX-TV on September 18, 1950) in which he was interviewed and provided commentary on his horror films.
 Historian Gary Rhodes believes that footage from this program was used in the 1959 film.